Bills stay unbeaten by rallying back to beat Bengals 21-17

 Buffalo improved to 3-0 for the first time since 2011 and only third time in 26 years.
 The Bengals fell to 0-3.

-Dalton scored on a 1-yard run three plays later to cut Buffalo’s lead to 14-7.

-On the Bengals’ next possession, Dalton capped an 11-play, 82-yard drive with a 1-yard pass to Joe Mixon.

-Cincinnati then went ahead 17-14 when Randy Bullock hit a 43-yard field goal with 4:54 left.

-Allen responded with a seven-play 78-yard drive in producing his fourth career winning drive and second this season.
-Buffalo overcame a 16-0 deficit to beat the New York Jets to open the season.

-Knox, a rookie, played a huge role on the decisive drive.
-On the second play from scrimmage, Allen hit Knox, who was wide open at midfield near the left sideline.
-Spinning to run upfield, Knox bowled over safety Shawn Williams and then shed Jessie Bates’ attempt to tackle him before finally being brought down at the Bengals 22.

-Mixon finished with 61 yards rushing, more than doubling the 27 yards he managed in his first two games.
+Dalton went 20 of 36 for 249 yards with a 1-yard touchdown run, 1-yard touchdown pass to Joe Mixon and two interceptions.
+Mixon finally found his legs by finishing with 61 yards rushing, more than doubling the 27 yards he managed in his first two games.
 He also topped the Bengals’ two-game total of 59 yards entering the game.

+“We can’t have the performance we had in the first half and expect to win,” Dalton said.

+The Bengals capped their 17-point surge and take the lead on Randy Bullock hitting a 43-yard field goal with 4:54 remaining.

+Two plays into Buffalo’s next possession, quarterback Josh Allen hit Knox, who was wide open at midfield near the left sideline.
+Spinning to run upfield, Knox bowled stiff-armed safety Shawn Williams out of the way, and then lowered his shoulder to bowl over Jessie Bates before finally being brought down William Jackson at the Bengals 22.

 0-NO

-Bengals rookie coach Zac Taylor, who took over after Marvin Lewis was fired this offseason, became the fifth of Cincinnati’s 10 coaches to open his first season 0-3, and third in a row.
+Taylor, who took over after Marvin Lewis was fired this offseason, became the fifth of Cincinnati’s 10 coaches to open his first season 0-3, and third in a row.
 The worst start by a first-year Bengals coach was Sam Wyche losing his first five in 1984.

 HONORING PANCHO

-Note: This story has been corrected to reflect Knox’s touchdown was his first since his junior high school season in Tennessee.